A broken button and a broken promise

 Update 7-28

 I unplugged the thing.
-The hard drive spinning was an annoying noise.
+I had left it in my room, and the hard drive spinning was an annoying noise that I didn’t want to hear.